Business Lawyer Atlanta

 With over 35 years of combined experience, their attorneys provide competent and trustworthy representation in many areas of law.
 Business law has always been a special focus for Mr. J. Blake Ledbetter in particular, and in fact, he is Lead Counsel Verified for the legal discipline of Business Law as well as being named a 2018 SuperLawyers Rising Star.

-Conoscienti and Ledbetter are experienced, responsive, and trustworthy business lawyers in Atlanta who will take care of your company as though it were their own.
+Conoscienti and Ledbetter Law Firm has experienced, responsive, and trustworthy business lawyers in Atlanta who will take care of your company as though it were their own.